numpy/numpy-tutorials/content/tutorial-air-quality-analysis.md

 - You'll learn how to calculate Air Quality Index (AQI)

-- You'll learn how to perform a paired t-test and find the `t` and `p` values
+- You'll learn how to perform a paired Student's t-test and find the `t` and `p` values

 - You'll learn how to interpret these values

 ## What you'll need

-- SciPy and Matplotlib installed in your environment
+- [SciPy](https://scipy.org/install/) and [Matplotlib](https://matplotlib.org/stable/users/installing/index.html) installed in your environment

 - Basic understanding of statistical terms like population, sample, mean, standard deviation etc.